dschalk/monads-for-functional-javascript/README.md

 The use of the monads is explained at [the online presentation](http://schalk.net:3055), which is the running version of this code.
 There, you can see explanations and demonstrations of a shared, persistent todo list; an interactive simulated dice game with a traversable history of number displays, chat rooms for for each group that is formed to play the game or just to chat, and more.

+##Theoretical Considerations
 The term "monad" in this presentation refers to any instance of Monad.
-Instances of Monad behave like category theory monads in the restricted space in which the bnd() method takes only a single argument, and that argument is a function mapping a Javascript value to an instance of the Monad constructor.
-But instances of Monad can do much more than that. bnd() can take multiple arguments, and the return value doesn't have to be an instance of Monad.
+Instances of Monad behave like Haskell monads in the restricted space in which m.bnd() takes only functions that map a Javascript value or values to an instance of Monad, where m is any instance of Monad.
+Let M be the collection of all possible instances of Monad along with all functions of the form m.bnd(f) where m is an instance of Monad and f is a function mapping a Javascript value or values to an instance of Monad.

-Here are some definitions, which can also be seen at [the online presentation](http://schalk.net:3055) :
+In other words, m.bnd(f ...args) = m2 for all monads m1 and for some monad m2,(which can be m1) in M, and all functions f in M. Left and Right identity, defined as m.bnd(m.ret) = m and m.ret(m.x) = m, is true where equality id defined as m1 = m2 if and only if m1.x = m2.x and m1.id = m2.id.
+The identities follow immediately from the definitions of the ret() and bnd() methods.
+The associativity requirement, m.bnd(f).bnd(g) = m.bnd(v => f(v).bnd(g) for all monads m and functions f in M, is always satisfied.
+By the definition of bnd(), m.bnd(f) returns f(m.x) and m.bnd(v => passes m.x to f(v).bnd(g), so both sides of the equation are equivalent to f(m.x).bnd(g).

+But instances of Monad can do much more than that.
+The functions provided as arguments to bnd() can return any Javascript value, including functions, objects, etc. Sometimes, at the end of a chain of computations, it is desirable to return a Javascript value that is not an instance of Monad.

+##Practical Matters
+As you will see, I adhere to certain restrictions regarding what I do with Monad instances as this makes the overall application (this web page) more maintainable, predictable, and organized.
+If I were working on a team effort, I would want everyone to to refrain from straying outside of certain guidelines.
+For example, the value held by an instance of Monad (defined below), say m, should be changed only by use of the ret() method. m.ret(7) results in O.m.x == 7. m.x = 7 mutates m.
+O.m.x = 7 mutates O.m.
+The value of m, rather than O.m, can be changed without mutation by the expression ret(7, "m"), which creates a new m with m.x == 7 and m.id == "m".
+But avoiding that, and using only the ret() method, keeps the current states of all instances of Monad in a single location: on the unique global and mutable object O.

+Here are the definitions of Monad, MonadItter, MonadState, MonadSet, and ret:

 ## Basic Monad
 ```javascript
   var Monad = function Monad(value, ID) {